metal-toolbox/architecture/firmware-install-service.md

 #### Messaging

-Controllers and services communicate through the NATS pubsub system (to begin with), futher details are to be added once this is past the PoC phase.
+Controllers and services communicate through the NATS pubsub system (to begin with), further details are to be added once this is past the PoC phase.

 ##### Message schema